contiv-experimental/demo/net/Bgp.md

 This documents provides steps to bring up contiv infrastructure in a L3 native vlan mode.

-What does L3 capabilty facilitate in a contiv infrastructure ?
+What does L3 capabilty facilitate in a Contiv container infrastructure ?

 -  Enable communication between containers on different hosts natively using vlan encap
 -  Enables communication between containers and non containers